takanopontaro/grunt-listen/README.md

 * `port`: intger : Port of TCP server.
 * `dirs`: array of string : Paths of directories you want to listen.
 * `options`: object (`{}`) : Options passed to Listen gem.
 See below for more details.
-* `listener `: function or object : Listener called when files change.
+* `listener `: function or object : Listeners called when files change.
+See below.

 ### Options passed to Listen gem